ncagle/DNS-over-HTTPS/Hyper.md

 ### Case of incoming headers

-Hyper lowercases them. libcurl passed them on as-is.
+~~Hyper lowercases them. libcurl passed them on as-is.~~ This is fixed!

 ### CRLF headers